techlahoma/broadcasting/Streaming/Streaming-Instructions.md

 * Make sure countdown is up in live frame and start streaming
 * **Test the microphone and listen to the audio on Twitch**
     * If no audio on Twitch, unplug the USB on the back of the mixer board and plug it back in.

+### Twitch Chat
+* During the meetup, post [messages](https://okjed.shinyapps.io/streamingtextstrings/) in the chat every few minutes.
+* If there are questions, relay them to the speaker.

 ### Ending the Stream
 * Switch to the *Ending* slide in OBS